nakayama-kazuki/202x/threejs/en/readme.md

 [<a href='https://github.com/nakayama-kazuki/202x/tree/main/threejs'>Japanese article</a>]

-Hello, my name is Nakayama.
-I was previously an advertising engineer and am currently a data platform engineer.
+Hello, my name is pj-corridor, previously an advertising engineer and currently a data platform engineer.
 In this article, I will share insights gained through my hobby of developing Three.js applications, such as common pitfalls for beginners, browser compatibility issues, and their solutions.
-I would like to express my gratitude to TECHSCORE BLOG for kindly allowing me to publish this article, as we have collaborated before at SynergyMarketing.
+BTW, I would like to express my gratitude to TECHSCORE BLOG for kindly allowing me to publish this article, as we have collaborated before at SynergyMarketing.
 Thank you very much !

 Let\'s start by introducing the Three.js applications.